Ciela-Institute/caustics/paper.md

 written using the `numba` [@numba] package which compiles python code into lower level C code.
 The left plot shows that `caustics` suffers from a significant overhead compared with `Lenstronomy`, which is nearly twice as fast as the "caustics unbatched cpu" line.
-This occurs because the pure Python (intepreted language) elements of `caustics` are much slower than the C/Cuda PyTorch backends (compiled language).
+This occurs because the pure Python (interpreted language) elements of `caustics` are much slower than the C/Cuda PyTorch backends (compiled language).
 This is most pronounced when fewer computations are needed to perform a simulation.
 Despite this overhead, `caustics` showcases